Chalarangelo/30-seconds-of-code/blog_posts/js-proxy-array-negative-index.md

 `Array.prototype.slice()` provides an easy way to access elements from the end of an array, using a negative `start` value.
 While this sounds convenient, the resulting value is an array, so it's necessary to use an index to get an individual element.

-While this is usually not too bad, it's interesting to explore other options to understand the language better.
+This is usually not too bad, but it's interesting to explore other options to understand the language better.
 In this case, we can use a `Proxy` object to allow accessing data in an array using negative indexes.
 To do so, an appropriate handler needs to be defined for the `get` trap.

 The trap's second argument corresponds to the passed index, however it's a string, so it must first be converted to a number using `Number()`.
 Then, `Array.prototype.length` can be used to calculate the position of the actual element.
 Finally, `Reflect.get()` can be used to get the value at the specific index, but expects its second argument to be a string.